mpiorowski/rusve/README.md

   - **[gRPC](https://grpc.io/)** - Connection between services using gRPC, which is very fast and gives an option for bi-directional streaming.
 For Rust using great **[Tonic](https://docs.rs/tonic/latest/tonic/)** create, with first class support of async/await.
   - **[Typesafety](https://protobuf.dev/)** - Thanks to protobuf, amazing typesafety across the whole project, no matter the language (not only for TS, hi tRPC).
   - **Sql Pools and Transactions** - Using the best practice for the best performance and error handling.
+  - **Sql Streams** - Stream data directly from Sql into the gRPC stream.
   - **Dockerized** - Every service is dockerized.
 Local build ready with one command.
 - **Frontend**
   - **[SvelteKit](https://kit.svelte.dev/)** - Once You try it, it's hard to go back to any other framework.